Instructions for Authors

 to advance our understanding of evolution, ecology, behavior, and other broad biological disciplines toward the conceptual unification of the biological sciences.

 Thus, the journal welcomes manuscripts that develop new conceptual syntheses, pose new and significant problems, introduce novel subjects to the readership, or change the way people think about a topic that will be of interest to the broad readership of the American Naturalist.
-In the past decade, the number of submissions has doubled, but the number of pages the journal can print each year has remained approximately the same.
-Therefore, in deciding which papers to publish, we must emphasize these objectives.
 When submitting, please explain in the Comments field how your manuscript fits these goals.

-The American Naturalist's policy is that papers should be as long as they need to be to make their case well, but the preference is for manuscripts that are approximately 21 manuscript pages or fewer of text, not including the literature cited, and have no more than six tables and/or figures for the print edition.
+The American Naturalist's policy is that papers should be as long as they need to be to make their case well, but the preference is for manuscripts that are approximately 21 manuscript pages or fewer of text, not including the literature cited, and have no more than six tables and/or figures.
 Additional material can appear in the expanded online edition.
 Such material can include appendixes, tables, and figures as well as electronic enhancements such as video, sound, and data files (see details below).
 Symposium articles and ASN Addresses are by invitation only.
 Because each article must stand on its own merits, we do not accept paired articles.
-Titles cannot have Roman numerals indicating a sequence of papers.
-All such submissions will be returned to the author without review.

 Notes communicate concise points, using either data or theory.
 Notes generally are not as fully developed as articles but do present observations or insights of broad general significance and interest.
 Notes are no more than 12 manuscript pages of text (not including the literature cited) and have no more than three figures and/or tables in print.
 Notes must have abstracts of no more than 150 words.